I Am Sober is a free app that helps you get some control back in your life.

 Insomnia is one of the most common heroin withdrawal symptoms.
 Most former heroin addicts say that the first and second days of sobriety were the worst in terms of sleep.
 Sleep quality is likely to be poor for the first few months, although it’s likely that you will have some good sleep on occasion.

 Responses for decreased sleep quality

 Sleep will eventually improve during heroin withdrawal

-Heroin withdrawal symptoms - especially insomnia - tend to last quite long.
+Heroin withdrawal symptoms - including insomnia - tend to last for 5-7 days.
+Insomnia can persist, however, after acute withdrawal as part of a Post Acute Withdrawal Syndrome (PAWS).
 Most people who got sober from heroin didn’t notice a marked improvement in their sleep quality until a couple of months into their sobriety.

-It’s likely that your sleep quality will feel like a bit of a roller coaster for the first few months.
-There will be days of good sleep and days of bad sleep.
+There’s a good chance your sleep quality will feel like a bit of a roller coaster for the first few months.
+There may be days of good sleep and days of bad sleep.

-However, after the two month mark, you’re likely to experience good quality sleep for the vast majority of the time.
+However, after the two month mark, you’re likely to experience good quality sleep most of the time.

 Responses for improved sleep quality